MohammadAdnan98/connectAll/README.md

 # connectAll
-this project is just you will connect with anyone of your intrested filed.
+this project is just you will connect with anyone of your <be> interested filed.